ome/omero-documentation/omero/sysadmins/publication.rst

    `Schleicher_etal_figure2_a_c <https://omero.lifesci.dundee.ac.uk/webclient/?show=project-27917>`_
    where representative images are shown in the first panel and the corresponding quantification is shown in the next panel.
-This makes clear which original images are underlaying which figure panels in the publication.
+This makes clear which original images are underlying which figure panels in the publication.
 #.
 Data can also be tagged with OMERO tags to enhance the browsing
    possibilities through these data for any user with basic knowledge of